 This edition coincides with week 6 of IPC's Star Guest promotion, and the current visitor (Cheeky's erstwhile Krazy co-star, now of Whizzer and Chips, the 12½ p Buytonic Boy) fetches up in the Cheeky Weekly section rather than the Mystery Comic as it has on 3 previous occasions.
 This week's Star Guest strip, including a brief introduction which fails to expand on the source of the pick-me-up powered Steve Ford's extraordinary abilities beyond what must be to the uninitiated, confusing, references to his Buytonic feats, can be seen here.

 In the final panel on the Tuesday page, we witness one comedy superstar(?) paying homage to another as, in a nice touch by Frank McDiarmid, Cheeky gives us his creditable impersonation of Julius Henry Marx.

 |Art: Frank McDiarmid|

-On Wednesday, thanks to the mesmeric influence of Hypno-Tessa, we get a glimpse of that rarest of Krazy Town events – a smiling Gloomy Glad (as can be seen here).
+On Wednesday, thanks to the mesmeric influence of Hypno-Tessa, we get a glimpse of that most rare of Krazy Town events – a smiling Gloomy Glad (as can be seen here).